| |

 So, Which Is Better, A Mask & Drink Or A Ritual?

-I can’t really sit in saunas or steam rooms for that long, so we might have rushed through it a bit quicker than most people would have.
+The 7-step ritual was definitely an exciting and relaxing experience, and you can spend as long as you want at every step.
+But it’s also very similar to nordic spas that I’ve been to elsewhere.
+I can’t really sit in saunas or steam rooms for that long, so I might have rushed through it a bit quicker than most people would have.

 The mask at the Blue Lagoon was a shorter activity but nonetheless fun to experience.
 I can’t say I’ve put on a silica face mask while in a hot spring before.
 It was a bit of a hassle to put on and take off without a mirror while you’re sitting in hot water, but you make it work!